 Cyber First Girls offer sessions and events for girls aged 11-14 from local schools that showcase IT, coding and cyber security.
 Females are underrepresented in the field of computing and these events include talks from women who have attained high levels of management in this field.
 We will be hosting events throughout the year - please return soon for further information.

-The BBC recently announced the launch of the micro:bit - a small, lightweight computer designed solely for one purpose: to encourage children to become a generation of digital creators rather than digital consumers.
+In 2016 the BBC announced the launch of the micro:bit - a small, lightweight computer designed solely for one purpose: to encourage children to become a generation of digital creators rather than digital consumers.
 A team of our computer scientists, led by Dr Joe Finney, has contributed to the development of coding and programming behind the device.
 Measuring 4cm by 5cm, and designed to be fun and easy to use, something simple can be coded in seconds – like lighting up its LEDs or displaying a pattern – with no prior knowledge of computing.
 All that’s needed is imagination and creativity.

-The BBC micro:bit also connects to other devices, sensors, kits and objects, and is a great companion to Arduino, Galileo, Kano, littleBits and Raspberry Pi, acting as a spring board to more complex learning.
+The BBC micro:bit also connects to other devices, sensors, kits and objects, and is a great companion to Arduino, Galileo, Kano, littleBits and Raspberry Pi, acting as a springboard to more complex learning.